davidmcclure/omeka-ansible/README.md

 # Omeka Ansible

-A simple, no-frills [Ansible][ansible] role for deploying [Omeka][omeka] from source.
-The role takes care of the following:
+A simple, no-frills [Ansible][ansible] role for deploying [Omeka][omeka] from source:

-- Creating the directory structure for Omeka.
+- Creates the directory structure for Omeka.
-- Cloning the source code from GitHub.
+- Clones the source code from GitHub.
-- Setting environment-specific config files - `.htaccess`, `config.ini`, `db.ini`.
+- Sets environment-specific config files - `.htaccess`, `config.ini`, `db.ini`.
-- Symlinking the `/files` directory from an external location (optional).
+- Symlinks the `/files` directory from an external location (optional).
-- Setting permissions on `/files`.
+- Sets permissions on `/files`.
-- Installing plugins and themes.
+- Installs plugins and themes.

 ## Variables